Close Menu

 Recent CIRCLE research has highlighted how youth civic and political engagement is strong and growing—especially among young women.

-Myth: Youth Voting Has Been Declining for Decades
+Myth: Youth Voting Has Been Low for Decades

 Myth: Young People Just Choose Not to Vote